aimeos/map/README.md

 * @param self&#60;int&#124;string,mixed&#62; Updated map for fluid interface

 By default, nested arrays are walked recusively so all entries at all levels are prefixed.
+The keys of the original map are preserved in the returned map.

 **Examples:**